MozillaOnline/newtab-web/content-src/asrouter/docs/targeting-attributes.md

 ### `doesAppNeedPrivatePin`

 Checks if Firefox Private Browsing Mode can be and isn't pinned to OS taskbar/dock.
 Currently this only works on certain Windows versions.

+### `isBackgroundTaskMode`

+Checks if this invocation is running in background task mode.

+### `backgroundTaskName`

+A non-empty string task name if this invocation is running in background task mode, or `null` if this invocation is not running in background task mode.

+### `userPrefersReducedMotion`

+Checks if user prefers reduced motion as indicated by the value of a media query for `prefers-reduced-motion`.

+### `colorwaysActive`

+A boolean. `true` when there are Colorways available.

+### `userEnabledActiveColorway`

+A boolean. `true` when user has an active Colorway theme enabled.

+### `inMr2022Holdback`

+A boolean. `true` when the user is in the Major Release 2022 holdback study.

+### `distributionId`

+A string containing the id of the distribution, or the empty string if there is no distribution associated with the build.